FrancesReagan/movie-finder-api/README.md

 __What this project taught me__

--how to build a RESTful API with Express.js, -how to make HTTP requests to external APIs, -how to organize code into separate files (routes, controllers, client(s)), how to handle errors, how to keep API keys secure using enviornment variables (.env), -how to validate user input before processing
+-how to build a RESTful API with Express.js, -how to make HTTP requests to external APIs, -how to organize code into separate files (routes, controllers, client(s)), how to handle errors, that I am still learning how to keep API keys secure using enviornment variables (.env)--and the issues that this can have--; -how to validate user input before processing

 __Future Improvements__
 -Add Morgan middleware for better request logging, add more endpoints (genres, popular movies, and so forth), add caching to reduce API calls, add a front-end interface for users, user authentication